waldesem/Web-Personal-DB/README.md

 To start the application at http://localhost:5000 run the following command in your terminal:
 ```
 export FLASK_APP=app
-flask create_default        # create default tables and populate them with data from the classes.py file
+flask create       # create default tables and populate them with data from the classes.py file
 flask run
 ```
-Admin user on default has name admin and the password 'administrator'.
+Admin user on default has name 'admin' and the password 'administrator'.
 Change it in first login to application.

 To start the app with Gunicorn server: